jdcloudcom/en/documentation/Management/IAM/Introduction/Core-Concepts.md

 ### Resource
  JDCloud resource name (JDCloud Resource Name, JRN) is used for unique identification of a JDCloud resource, which we can use JRN definitely designate a resource in the global environment of JDCLOUD.

+### Condition
+It describes conditions for effectiveness of policies